nus-cs2030/1718-s2/docs/reviews.md

 # Review Questions

 These set of questions are designed to illustrate certain rules and principles about Java.
 You can easily find out the answer yourselves using `jshell` or write small programs.

 It is more important to understand why -- there are some underlying principles/rules in Java that cause the compiler / code to behave the way it does.

-Note that the code are tersed by designed, and are never meant to be a positive example of good Java code.
+Note that the code is terse by design, and is never meant to be a positive example of good Java code.

 1. Can, or not?

     ```Java
     int i;